 Avian Influenza A Virus

-Highly pathogenic avian influenza A (H5N1) virus infection reported in humans in the U.S.
+Highly pathogenic avian influenza (HPAI) A(H5N1) virus infection reported in humans in the U.S.

-The CDC (Centers for Disease Control and Prevention) confirmed that humans in the U.S. have tested positive for highly pathogenic avian influenza A (H5N1), also known as bird flu.
+The CDC (Centers for Disease Control and Prevention) confirmed that humans in the U.S. have tested positive for highly pathogenic avian influenza A(H5N1), also known as bird flu.
 The CDC says risk to the general public remains low.
-For more information on the current H5N1 bird flu situation, visit the CDC Highly Pathogenic Avian Influenza A (H5N1) Bird Flu Current Situation Summary.
+For more information on the current H5N1 bird flu situation, visit the CDC Avian Influenza H5 Bird Flu Current Situation Summary.

-Wisconsin actively monitors for human cases of avian influenza and has plans in place to respond, if necessary.
 Currently, there is no imminent threat to Wisconsin since there is little evidence of sustained human-to-human spread of the bird flu in other parts of the world.
 It is difficult to predict if a bird flu virus will become a pandemic, but Wisconsin has plans in place to respond to that possibility, regardless of the source.
 You may also visit the Influenza (Flu) homepage for more information on how to protect yourself against the flu.
+For up-to-date information on avian influenza in Wisconsin, visit Outbreaks, Recalls, and Investigations in Wisconsin.

 What is avian influenza?